DavidAcosta-dev/RE-TeamBuddies/exports/trig_helpers_summary_GAME.md

 # Trig helper summary for GAME.BIN

-No suspected trig helper targets found.
+No suspected trig helper function entries found in bundle.